 I put my laptop in its own material zip-up pouch, which I carry in my hands as I go through airport security.
 It makes it easy for me to unzip it, grab it out to be scanned then zip it back up and put it in safely inside hard-shell Juno.
 The less stuff I have to carry on my body and lug around the airport, the better!
 If I didn’t have Juno, I would use a backpack to keep my hands free and distribute the bag weight evenly on my shoulders.

 Luggage Direct have a great range of travel accessories and essentials, including the Antler Juno Cabin Suitcase, backpacks, travel wallets and tablet cases.
-They’re an Australian-run business and offer free shipping within Australia, which saves you a buck or two!
+They’re an Australian-run business and offer low cost or free shipping within Australia, which will save you a buck or two!

 I always, always pack my zippy-bag kit.
 It has become a travel essential for me and, usually, the first thing I pack.
 I keep it stocked at all times, so I don’t have to think about what to put in it before each trip.
 In it, I keep: